Tripoli, Libya: Sports

 Football is the most popular sport in the Libyan capital.
 Tripoli is home of the most prominent football clubs in Libya including Al Madina, Al Ahly Tripoli and Al-Ittihad Tripoli.
 Other sports clubs based in Tripoli include Al Wahda Tripoli and Addahra.

 The city also played host to the Italian Super Cup in 2002.
 The 2017 Africa Cup of Nations were to be played in Libya, three of the venues were supposed to be in Tripoli, but it was cancelled due to the ongoing conflict of the Second Libyan Civil War.

 Tripoli hosted the final games of the official 2009 African Basketball Championship.

 Transport

+Two trans-African automobile routes pass through Tripoli: